rafed/rafed.github.io/_pages/martial_arts/karate.md

 ## Karate

-Karate is an unarmed martial arts discipline that involves kicking, striking, and defensive blocking.
+Karate is an unarmed martial art discipline that involves kicking, striking, and defensive blocking.
 It is practiced as an art (budo), self-defense or as a sport.

-Originating from **Japan**, Karate was founded by **Gichin Funakoshi**.
-Karate means **Empty hand**.
+Originating from **Japan**, Karate was founded by **Gichin Funakoshi** in **1902**.
+Karate means **empty hand**.
 Although most techniques are empty handed, occasionally weapons are also practiced.
+A Karate practitioner is called a **Karateka**.
 Famous practitioners include **Jean-Claude Van Damme, Luca Valdesi, Bill (superfoot) Wallace**.

 <div class="embed-responsive embed-responsive-16by9">
 	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/nz12z9___DU"></iframe>